A formal theory of experimentation: Experiments

-An all-reet e-automata is all retaining, once it records a bit of information about the system, it never forgets it.
-In order to define this type of e-automate, it will be helpful to first define the subsets of $\omega_{Dom(Z)}$, $\Sigma_{Int(Z)}$, $\Theta_{F}$, and $\mathcal{O}_{F}$ containing just those path-segments that are consistent with a given environmental path-segment. \begin{defn} For $\bar{e}:\Lambda\rightarrow\mathcal{E}_{Z}$,
+An all-reet recorder is all retaining; once an all-reet recorder records a bit of information about the system, it never forgets it.
+The next theorem enumerates some useful properties of all-reet recorders: \begin{thm} If $Z$ is an all-reet recorder then: